 Architectural Review Process, Meeting Schedule, Application, and Window Information Guidelines

-To initiate a review and be included on the agenda, the Preservation Commission application must be filed by noon on Monday of the week prior to the Preservation Commission meeting in the Town's Building Division Office.
+To initiate a review and be included on the agenda, the Preservation Commission application must be filed by noon on Friday, 12 days prior to the Preservation Commission meeting in the Town's Building Division Office.
 The Commission meets on the second Tuesday of each month, in Town Offices, Second Floor Conference Room, at 6:30 pm.

 Preservation Commission Map